isb-cgc/readthedocs/docs/source/sections/workshop/Workshop_R_tut.rst

 	dim(q2)

-Now we merge the previous two queries, and compute T statistics using Biq Query built in functions, SQRT, MEAN, STDDEV, POW, COUNT, and LOG2.
+Now we merge the previous two queries, and compute T statistics using BigQuery built in functions, SQRT, MEAN, STDDEV, POW, COUNT, and LOG2.

 Please see: https://cloud.google.com/bigquery/query-reference